|Home » TECHNOLOGY » Wind resource estimation » Regional wind resources|

 On a broader scale, wind speeds can be modelled using computer programmes, which describe the effects on the wind of parameters such as elevation, topography and ground surface cover.
-These models must be primed with some values at a known location, and usually this role is fulfilled by local meteorological station measurements, other weather-related recorded data, or extracted from numerical weather prediction models, such as those used by national weather services.
+These models must be primed with some values at a known location, and usually this role is fulfilled by local meteorological station measurements or other weather-related recorded data or extracted from numerical weather prediction models, such as those used by national weather services.

 As a further stage in investigations, theoretical wind turbines can be placed in a chosen spacing, within a geographical model containing wind speed values as a gridded dataset.
 This is usually computed in a Geographical Information System (GIS).
 Employing assumptions on the technology conversion efficiency to units of energy, it is possible to derive an energy estimate that corresponds to a defined area.
 This is typically expressed as Region X having a wind energy potential of Y units of energy per year.

 Different estimates of the potential energy resource can be calculated according to assumptions on the area that will be available for development.
-The resource without constraints is often called the “theoretical” resource.
-Consideration of technical constraints results in an estimation of a ‘technical’ resource; and consideration of planning, environmental and social issues results in the estimation of a so-called “practical” resource.
-Such studies were common in the 1980s and 1990s, when wind energy penetration was relatively low.
-These have been overtaken somewhat by events, as penetrations of wind energy are now substantial in many European countries
+The resource without constraints is often called the “theoretical” resource; consideration of technical constraints results in an estimation of a ‘technical’ resource; and consideration of planning, environmental and social issues results in the estimation of a so-called “practical” resource.
+Such studies were common in the 1980s and 1990s, when wind energy penetration was relatively low, but have been overtaken somewhat by events, as penetrations of wind energy are now substantial in many European countries.

 |<< Introduction||Wind atlases >>|

 |Acknowledgements | Sitemap | Partners | Disclaimer | Contact|